We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 In addition to these captivating cetaceans, travelers may encounter marine life like seals and sea lions which inhabit areas like Land's End near Cabo San Lucas or Todos Santos Island off Ensenada's coast.

-Unique Whale Watching Experiences
+Unique Whale-Watching Experiences

-A journey through the Mexican Riviera offers vacationers a plethora of extraordinary whale watching experiences.
+A journey through the Mexican Riviera offers vacationers a plethora of extraordinary whale-watching experiences.
 The Baja Peninsula, renowned for its rich biodiversity, hosts majestic species such as gray whales, blue whales, humpback whales, sperm whales, minke whales and even orcas.

 One standout experience is snorkeling alongside whale sharks in Ensenada between October and late April.
 These gentle giants are not only captivating but also incredibly friendly to snorkelers who dare to venture into their realm.